Summit County Theft Defense Attorney

-Click For A Free ConsultationHave you been charged with a theft crime?
-You should obtain experienced legal representation as soon as possible.
-You face the possibility of jail or prison time, as well as a criminal record.
+Click For A Free ConsultationHave you been charged with a theft crime and need a Summit County theft defense attorney?
+You should obtain experienced legal representation as soon as possible as a first step.
+You face the possibility of jail or prison time, as well as a criminal record that can affect employment and your future.
 I am J.B.
-Katz, a criminal defense attorney with more than 20 years of experience.
-I am aggressive, knowledgeable in criminal defense law and determined to obtain the best possible outcome for every client.
+Katz, a criminal defense lawyer with more than 20 years of experience.
+I am aggressive, knowledgeable in criminal defense law, and determined to obtain the best possible outcome for every client I advocate for and protect.

 Understanding The Law – Burglary

-Burglary is defined as knowing entering, or unlawfully remaining on, someone else’s property with the intent to commit a crime other than the trespass.
-It can be charged as a misdemeanor or a felony depending on the circumstances.
-There are three main categories that burglary can fall into under Colorado law.
+Burglary is defined as knowingly entering, or unlawfully remaining on, someone else’s property with the intent to commit a crime other than the trespass.
+It can be charged as a misdemeanor or a felony, depending on the unique circumstances.
+There are three main categories that burglary can fall into under Colorado Law that may involve the city or the courtroom.

 First-Degree Burglary: First-degree burglary is defined as knowingly entering another’s property with the intent to commit a crime, and committing an assault on someone or possessing a deadly weapon.
-This is charged as a class 3 felony and carries between 4 and 12 years in prison, and you could be fined up to $750,000.
+This is charged as a class 3 felony and carries between 4 and 12 years in prison, and you could be fined up to $750,000 in restitution fees and serve probation.

 Defenses: The primary defenses to first-degree burglary include arguing that the accused was lawfully on the property, they didn’t know that they were unlawfully on the property, one of the aggravating factors of the crime (committing an assault or possessing a deadly weapon) was not proven, or law enforcement did something unlawful while investigating/collecting evidence.

 Second-Degree Burglary: Second-degree burglary is the act of knowingly breaking an entrance into, enters unlawfully in, or remains unlawfully after a lawful or unlawful entry in a building or occupied structure with the intent to commit a crime therein.
-Second-degree burglary is also a class 3 felony.
+Second-degree burglary is also a class 3 felony, often charged in criminal cases.

 Third-Degree Burglary: You can be convicted of third-degree burglary if you break into a safe, a vault, or other locked container with the intent to commit a crime – typically theft.
-This is a class 2 misdemeanor that is punishable by up to 120 days in jail and a fine of up to $750.
+This is a class 2 misdemeanor that is punishable by up to 120 days in jail and a fine of up to $750 for a first offense.

-Defenses: Additional defenses for any category of burglary charge include mistaken identity or being falsely accused.
-Often, the only way the police are able to arrest someone and charge them with a burglary charge is due to an eyewitness who claims to see the crime and identify the perpetrator.
-A good criminal defense attorney will always attack an eyewitness’s credibility and accuracy.
+Defenses: Additional defenses for any category of burglary charge include mistaken identity or being falsely accused when you were not involved.
+Often, the only way the police are able to arrest someone and charge them with a burglary charge is due to an eyewitness who claims to have seen the crime and identifies the perpetrator.
+A good Summit County theft defense attorney or team will always attack an eyewitness’s credibility and accuracy and fight for a strong defense under criminal law.
 If your lawyer raises the defense that you were falsely accused, they will likely point to reasons that someone would accuse you of committing a burglary when it’s not true.
 Perhaps you were arguing with someone and they are retaliating, or they don’t know who committed the burglary but accuse you simply to hold someone responsible.

-The penalties for a conviction of one these crimes will vary, depending upon the severity of the offense.
-Prosecutors may seek stronger punishments if you have committed other crimes in the past.
-You need to know what rights are available to you in your situation.
+The penalties for a conviction of one of these crimes will vary, depending upon the severity of the offense.
+Prosecutors may seek stronger punishments if you have committed other crimes in the past including DUI or domestic violence.
+You need to know what rights are available to you and how to navigate legal matters in your situation.
 At my firm, I defend people accused of all types of theft crimes, including:

 - Petty theft